byhj/byhj-Render/README.md

 　　The whole project will be three parts:

 ## Render:
    This part is the render base code.
-It has resource(texture, model, audio) manager and render framework.
+It has resource(texture, model, audio) manager and the render framework.

 ## Sample:
    The sample part include OpenGL3+ and DirectX11 Sample code.
 I also write the base supprot for  Next GPU API (DirectX12 & Vulkan).

 ## Utility:
-   The utility part show the important extension: camera, gui, font, audio, mesh, texture, window.
+   The utility part show the important extensions : camera, gui, font, audio, meshload, texture, window, script, resource

 ## Notice:
 OpenGL: